 It’s not all about money

-Although your commission is important, finding a travel agency which will ensure you get to keep the largest amount of money is certainly not the be-all-and-end-all.
+Although your commission is important, finding a travel agency that will ensure you get to keep the largest amount of money is certainly not the be-all-and-end-all.
 One of the most important things to check is the kind of help and support a host travel agency will give you as a part of that split.
 It is not enough just for them to let you keep more money from the work you have done if they also don’t give you much support or assistance.
 There is a fine balancing line between how much you get to keep and how much help a host agency/consolidator gives you.

-There are many pros and cons to any decision in life and in your choice whether to become part of a consolidator business or host agency or go it alone and build your business from scratch there will certainly be ups and downs.
+There are many pros and cons to any decision in life and in your choice of whether to become part of a consolidator business or host agency or go it alone and build your business from scratch there will certainly be ups and downs.
 What is important is that you have the freedom to be able to work your business in the way that you desire, with partners who will support you and allow your entrepreneurial spirit to flourish as the travel industry grows into the future.